stomar/pnm/README.md

 (and 1 signifies black), whereas for PGM and PPM images a value of 0 signifies black.

-See PNM::Image.create for a more detailed description of pixel data formats and available options.
+See PNM.create for a more detailed description of pixel data formats and available options.

 Write an image to a file: